coderrio/Coderr.Documentation/docs/client/libraries/aspnet/install.md

                               "yourSharedSecret");
 ```

-To get codeRR to automatically report all unhandled exceptions you need to add the following in `global.asax`.
+To get Coderr to automatically report all unhandled exceptions you need to add the following in `global.asax`.

 ```csharp
 Err.Configuration.CatchAspNetExceptions();